 Alt text should be around 125 characters (15 to 20 words), be no more than one sentence and include:

 - the chart type used (for example, bar chart, line chart)

 - the type of data used in the chart (for example, marriage rates, death rates, level of GDP, amount of weekly hours worked)

 - a summary of the main trend of the chart

-When describing this chart, the alt text could read: Line chart of marriage rates where the amount of opposite-sex marriages peaked in 1972 and has generally fallen since.
+When describing this chart, the alt text could read: Line chart showing the amount of weekly hours worked is still low but showing signs of recovery.